5 Tips for Spending Christmas Alone

-If you work in an industry that keeps going over Christmas such as the healthcare field, you might be able to volunteer to work (getting paid of course) so that your co-workers with kids can have the time off.
-I'm certainly not suggesting here that co-workers with kids have any more right to their holiday time off than you do but if you want to distract yourself, working could be the way to go.
+If you work in an industry that keeps going over Christmas such as the healthcare field, you might be able to volunteer to work (getting paid, of course) so that your co-workers with kids can have time off.
+I'm certainly not suggesting here that co-workers with kids have any more right to their holiday time off than you do, but if you want to distract yourself, working could be the way to go.

 And if you're lucky enough to get paid extra for working Christmas, all the better for you!
 I happen to be one of those people and plan on taking advantage of it this year.

 Sure, if you live alone, you might be the only one who gets to see your Christmas decorations, but that's okay!
 Definitely go all out on the decorations if it's your thing, but even if you don't feel like it, pick a few small things to try such as hanging a wreath on your door, getting a small tree (artificial if you like), or stringing a few cards across your living room.